nab-velocity/drupal-plugin/README.md

     Velocity Drupal Module Installation Documentation

-    1. Download velocity Drupal Module, zipped file from velocity gateways.
+    1. Download velocity Drupal Module by clicking on Download zip button on the right bottom of this page.

     2. Configuration Requirement: Drupal site Version 7.3 or above version must be required for our velocity payment module installation.